 Cost of Employee Turnover

-Discrimination and bias-free work environments have to undergo less change by avoiding high employee turnover rates, which is not only great for employee morale but has the added bonus of saving companies money.
+Discrimination and bias-free work environments may also have to undergo less change by avoiding high employee turnover rates, which is not only great for employee morale but has the added bonus of saving companies money.

 #5 Diverse Workforces Maintain Relevance

 The world is growing increasingly diverse—in a matter of decades, there is expected to be no racial or ethnic majority in the United States.

 This is due to the fact that immigrants and their children already account for a significant amount of the population.
 As diverse Americans from one group have children with diverse Americans from another, racial and ethnic lines can become blurred, and continue to get blurrier.6

 As diverse populations grow, the workforce may follow suit.
 By not adapting to this global shift, you may be choosing not to be competitive in the economic market.
 Over time, it may become impossible to avoid an inclusive work environment because diverse candidates may be the main candidate pool you’ll have to choose from—get ahead of the curve and solidify that your company is here to stay.